jmikedupont2/formal.land/blog/2023-12-08-rust-verify-erc-20-smart-contract.md

       LowM.CallPrimitive (Primitive.StateAlloc v) k ⇓ result
     | state' }}
   ```
-  We need to provide an address that is not already allocated: `State.read` should return `None`.
+  We need to provide an address not already allocated: `State.read` should return `None`.
 At this point, we can make any choice of unallocated address in order to simplify the proofs later.
 - Finally, we read the whole environment with:
   ```coq
   | CallPrimitiveEnvRead